BiqianCheng/biqiancheng.github.io/_pages/about.md

 [comment]: < Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. >

-I am a 2nd year Ph.D student of <a href='https://www1.cs.ucr.edu/'>Computer Science and Engineering </a> at the <a href='https://www.ucr.edu/'> University of California, Riverside </a> (UCR, the U.S.), advised by <a href='https://sites.google.com/view/jiachen-research/home'>Professor.
+I am a Ph.D student of <a href='https://www1.cs.ucr.edu/'>Computer Science and Engineering </a> at the <a href='https://www.ucr.edu/'> University of California, Riverside </a> (UCR, the U.S.), advised by <a href='https://sites.google.com/view/jiachen-research/home'>Professor.
 Jia Chen</a> and <a href='https://www.cs.ucr.edu/~epapalex'>Professor.
 Vagelis Papalexakis</a>.
 Prior to my Ph.D., I received my Bachelor's degree from the <a href='https://www.ucr.edu/'> University of California, Riverside </a>.

 I am broadly interested in Data Mining, Machine Learning, Deep Learning, and Data science research.
 My research focuses on Multi-view Data Mining and Deep Learning.